Izaan17/PixelPurge/README.md

 Whether you're trying out multiple games or need a quick way to clear out leftover files after uninstalling, PixelPurge gives you control over your system's storage without any hassle.

+## ⚠ Important Warning
+PixelPurge is a powerful tool that **deletes files**.
+While it’s designed to help you clean up game-generated clutter, **it can also delete important files, such as save data or configuration files, if you select them**.

+Please review the files carefully before deleting anything!
+You are fully responsible for what gets removed using this tool.
+Double-check your selections to avoid losing any critical game progress or personal data.

+**Use with caution, and back up your files if you’re unsure!**

 ## Note
 To make PixelPurge work as intended you must be monitoring before playing the game.

 ## Features